Honeymoon (Beach Bunny album): Music and lyrics

-Honeymoon has been described as a power pop, indie pop, and pop-punk, with some of its songs having elements of pop rock; Jon Dolan of Rolling Stone referred to the record as being "emo garage rock".
+Honeymoon has been described as power pop, indie pop, and pop-punk, with some of its songs having elements of pop rock; Jon Dolan of Rolling Stone referred to the record as being "emo garage rock".
 Honeymoons sound has widely been compared to that of Best Coast.
 (Note: Attributed to Abby Jones of Pitchfork, Phil Mongredien of The Observer, Steven Edelstone of DIY, and Roisin O'Connor of The Independent.)
 Abby Jones of Pitchfork additionally compared its sound to that of Charly Bliss, while Roisin O'Connor likened it to Letters to Cleo and Paramore.
 According to Trifilio, the album's primary theme is romance, and it discusses themes of "dealing with love, loss, and all emotions in between".
 Trifilio also explained how the record's goal was to cover every theme which a person may experience at the end of a relationship's honeymoon period.
 However, despite its lyrical rawness, Andy Von Pip of Under the Radar wrote that the album attempted to explore these feelings instead of "wallow[ing] in a state of romanticized misery", thus setting it apart from other albums labeled as sad girl music.

 Honeymoon opens with "Promises", a pop punk track with a "polished-yet-indie" sound.
 The song was originally written in 2017 following a breakup and was intended to appear on Crybaby, but it was continuously reworked over the next years.
 Trifilio described it as a "true heartbreak anthem", and declared it the "most honest and vulnerable song" on Honeymoon.
 "Cuffing Season" again has a pop punk sound, in addition to a grunge pop guitar riff Samantha Small of Consequence compared to the 1975.
 Despite being named after cuffing season, the time of year in which people actively pursue romantic partners, the song is instead about romantic uncertainty and the wish to get away from "unsettling emotions".
 Dolan called "April" a "cuddle-core ballad", while Small instead categorized it as surf rock.
 It began as a Christmas song, but Trifilio repurposed its melody to instead discuss wishful thinking and processing the memories of a previous relationship.
 "April" unintentionally continued a trend of the band naming songs after months.